 A slow, faint nod emerged from Sylviane.
 It was like the Princess had become a puppet on strings as she responded to Vivienne’s magic-infused suggestions.
 Even Kaede couldn’t help but feel the urge to nod along as the enchantment magic took its hold.
 Clearly, there was something about Vivienne’s sorcery that overcame the natural repulsion between different sources of mana which normally protected mages from foreign enchantment spells.

 It wasn’t just a physical response either.
 Kaede could sense that somehow, Vivienne’s magic had harmonized with Sylviane’s through the chant.
-Their magical auras seemed to melded together like two water droplets meeting, instead of the mutual repulsion normally seen between different mana sources.
+Their magical auras seemed to have melded together like two water droplets meeting, instead of the mutual repulsion normally seen between different mana sources.
 Now, with those fingers as the channel, yet more of Vivienne’s magic pushed into Sylviane as a spell catalyst.

 “…Wait,” a bare whisper emerged from Sylviane in resistance.
 “Wait… not–ahhh.”